Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 > I like most every One of your Xbox 360

+## [August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game](https://archive.satisfactory.video/transcriptions/yt-e2YhcCwJNNg) https://www.youtube.com/watch?v=e2YhcCwJNNg

 ### Asked previously:
-* August 25th, 2020 Livestream Q&A: Are you going to improve networking for multiplayer?
-Part 1: https://clips.twitch.tv/HomelyHyperGnatDoritosChip
+* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 3) https://clips.twitch.tv/CrunchyGlamorousQuailSwiftRage
-* August 25th, 2020 Livestream Q&A: Are you going to improve networking for multiplayer?
-Part 2: https://clips.twitch.tv/SpinelessTsundereBurritoDxAbomb
+* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 2) https://clips.twitch.tv/FreezingCuriousHeronDatBoi
-## [August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game](https://archive.satisfactory.video/transcriptions/yt-e2YhcCwJNNg) https://www.youtube.com/watch?v=e2YhcCwJNNg
+* August 25th, 2020 Livestream Q&A: Blueprints would be awesome for end-game (Part 1) https://clips.twitch.tv/LuckyNastyLionDogFace

- Livestream
+### Transcript

 > blueprints would be awesome for late
 >